 - Mario Kart Double Dash and Mario Kart 7's respective Rainbow Road music use part of said circuit's Mario Kart 64 theme.
 The Super Mario Kart Rainbow Road riff is used as the intro of many of the later Rainbow Road themes.

 - Bowser's Road (the theme for the Bowser levels in Super Mario 64) in general.
 It's been in Super Mario 64, Super Mario Galaxy, Super Mario Galaxy 2 and two Mario and Sonic olympic games already and possibly a few more not listed.
 Also, the main theme for Delfino Plaza in Super Mario Sunshine, Peach's Castle from Super Mario 64 (it's appeared in most Mario Role Playing Games and spinoffs in history now) and various others.

-- Don't be surprised if you find the music for the Hammer Bros. battles from Mario 3 pop up, whether it's for proper world map battles, bonus houses or the Koopa Bros' theme from Mario 64.
+- Don't be surprised if you find the music for the Hammer Bros. battles from Mario 3 pop up, whether it's for proper world map battles, bonus houses or the Koopa Bros' theme from Paper Mario.

 - Most Mega Man games use variations on a four-measure riff (heard here) when a stage has been selected.
 The piece's name is "Robot Master Chosen."

 - Likewise, the jingle for defeating a Robot Master has appeared in most of the classic games.